TeknooSoftware/states/documentation/howto/automation.md

             ];
         }

-Each assertion is associated to a sett of states to enable (all other states will be disabled) and several assertions (one assertion per call to `with`).
+Each assertion is associated to a set of states to enable (all other states will be disabled) and several assertions (one assertion per call to `with`).
 All assertions must be valid.

 Run assertions